Loading…

 Associate Director - Water Quality, Great Barrier Reef Foundation

 Milena’s area of interest is nature conservation.
-With over 14 years of experience, her experience ranges from managing the Mekong River to enhancing the resilience of the Great Barrier Reef.
-Over most of this time, her roles have involved evaluating the success of conservation...
+With over 14 years of experience, her work ranges from managing the Mekong River to enhancing the resilience of the Great Barrier Reef.
+Over most of this time, her roles have involved evaluating the success of conservation initiatives...
 Read More →

 Friday September 20, 2024 12:00pm - 12:30pm AEST